-We want to secure and conserve our fisheries and make sure they are suitable and well used by the many people who want to fish them.
+We want to secure and conserve our fisheries, making sure they are suitable for and well used by the many people who want to fish them.

 We benefit greatly from the support of this expert Fisheries & Angling Advisory Group (formerly the National Angling Advisory Group), which comprises a small number of skilled and experienced practitioners.

 The group helps us chart a course through angling and fisheries management issues, especially those that may be innovative or controversial, to ensure fisheries and angling is appropriate, well managed and reflects our charitable objectives.

 The group’s chair is Professor Emeritus Ian Trayer.
 An angler for more than 60 years, Ian is a retired professor of biochemistry.
 Now volunteer fisheries officer for Barnt Green Waters Ltd, who manage the Bittell Reservoir Site of Special Scientific Interest (SSSI) complex, Ian has a specific interest in water quality, genetics and aquatic ecosystem management.

 Mike is an entrepreneur and business manager with a marketing, PR, advertising and sales background in consumer and b2b markets.
 He has wide European experience and is a starter by nature.
 He has proven ability as a secretary and administrator to numerous fisheries, angling and voluntary community and social groups, and has run club stillwater fisheries for more than 25 years.
 Mike is a life-long political and environmental activist.
 He grew up fishing the Grand Union Canal at Boxmoor.